ecopony/ecopony.me-hugo/content/posts/work-history.md

 I've worked at start-ups and Fortune-50 companies, as a manager and as an individual contributor.
 I've built teams and joined existing ones.
 I've been lucky enough to be a part of some great teams and work with lots of smart people that I could learn from.

+## ExecOnline

+#### Software Developer

+Current role.
+Individual contributor on a development team building and evolving ExecOnline's platform.
+The platform consists of tools to manage online courses and deliver their content.

+Tech: Ruby on Rails, AWS (Lambda, S3, RDS).

+Techniques: Distributed agile.

+Successes to come!

 ## Fidelity Life Association / eFinancial

 #### Manager of Software Development